 Some common symptoms of pregnancy include:

 - A missed period

 - Tired all the time

 Having these symptoms may or may not mean you are pregnant.
-Come in to the Care Center and take our free pregnancy test today to confirm.
-Make sure to also consult a medical professional; we can help you do that.
-Set up an appointment with us today.
+Make an appointment with us today to confirm whether or not you are pregnant.
+Make sure to also consult a medical professional; we can help you do that, as needed.